-Positive and direct interventions like subsidies will help reduce cost of inputs.
-This will ultimately help reduce cost of production.
+Positive and direct interventions like subsidies will help reduce the cost of inputs.
+This will ultimately help reduce the cost of production.

 However, to ensure sustainable production, inputs that promote sustainable agriculture must be encouraged.
 In that case, farmers would be sure to have and very productive farm areas for a prolonged period.

-The promotion and education of farmers on sustainable agricultural practices is also key.
+The promotion and education of farmers on sustainable agricultural practices are also key.
 Especially during these climate changes, it is the best practice to ensure continuous food supply even by the smallholder farmers.